Cashews vs Almonds: Which Nut is Better? Let’s Compare

 How about the milks?
 Find out how almond milk compared to cashew milk in my article, Cashew Milk vs Almond Milk: Which is Better?
 Let’s Compare.

-Almonds provide more vitamin A and E than cashews.
-Cashews and almonds provide about an equal number of B vitamins.
+Almonds provide more vitamin A and E. They both provide about an equal number of B vitamins.

 B vitamins help support the following:

 - Red blood cells.

 - Nerve function.